SparkPost/pizza-bot/README.md

 In our experience, `ngrok` has been easier to work with than `localtunnel`, so we will be using that for the duration of the workshop.

+### Minimum Viable Product

+This is the smallest version of your app that meets your users needs.
+By building a small version of your app that is still useful to your users, you can focus on something you can finish and ship to your users.
+You can have the best, most awesome, groundbreaking app, but if nobody can use it because it's "not done yet", you don't actually have anything.

+It's always important to remember "[shipping is a feature](https://www.joelonsoftware.com/2009/09/23/the-duct-tape-programmer/)", maybe the most important feature.

 ## Helpful Hints

 Make sure your `json_file_store` path is `./db/`, otherwise your app may restart unexpectedly (checkout the `start` script in `package.json` to see if you can figure out why).